Nervous System Protocols: Morning Light, Magnesium, Movement, and Breath

 - Darkness and downshifting tell the body the day is complete.

 None of this replaces medical care.
 Supplements, herbs, psychiatric medication changes, seizure history, endocrine issues, pregnancy, kidney disease, and complex mental-health conditions all deserve qualified support.
-The point here is not to self-prescribe your way out of everything.
-The point is to build a sane baseline.
+The goal is building a sane baseline underneath everything else.

-Grimhood returns again and again to natural light, especially sunrise and sunset.
-His basic recommendation: when you wake up, get outside before a full blast of screens and overhead lighting.2
+Grimhood returns to natural light again and again, especially sunrise and sunset.
+His basic recommendation: get outside before a full blast of screens and overhead lighting.

-The evidence here is strongest at the level of circadian biology: timed light exposure can shift circadian phase and affect melatonin.
-Evening and nighttime light — especially bright or blue-enriched light — can suppress melatonin and move the body away from sleep readiness.3
+The strongest evidence sits at the level of circadian biology: timed light exposure can shift circadian phase and affect melatonin production.
+Evening and nighttime light (especially bright or blue-enriched light) can suppress melatonin and pull the body away from sleep readiness.1

-The evidence gets more mixed when you ask broader mood questions in free-living adults.
-A systematic review of personal daily light exposure found limited and conflicting evidence for sleep quality and mood outcomes, partly because studies are mostly observational and light exposure is hard to measure well.4 That caveat is not a reason to ignore light.
-It is a reason to keep the claim precise.
+When you ask broader mood questions in free-living adults, the evidence gets more mixed.
+A systematic review of personal daily light exposure found limited and conflicting evidence for sleep quality and mood outcomes, partly because studies are mostly observational and light exposure is genuinely hard to measure.2 That caveat is worth keeping: circadian anchoring has solid support, but "morning light cures depression" does not.

 A grounded version of the protocol: